 Admit it.
 When you hear “Spain,” you think of Seville’s flamenco, Madrid’s traditional bullfights, or Barcelona’s beaches.
 Rarely does Northern Spain immediately come to mind.
 And while it’s a little off the beaten path for most tourists, Northern Spain is well worth the visit!
 It’s filled with a unique culture, gorgeous cities, and diverse landscapes ranging from rolling green hills to the stunning Pyrenees Mountains.
 While living in Lugo, Galicia, I embarked on a Northern Spain road trip.
 Here’s how I did it and road trip stops in Northern Spain that you can’t miss.

-OUR OTHER SPAIN BLOG POST
+OUR OTHER SPAIN BLOG POSTS

 - 23 Most Beautiful Parador Hotels in Spain

 - Summer in Seville: 19 Things to Do when it’s Hot Outside